10 Minimalist Lifestyle Tips and Enjoying Life More

 3. Have a preference for Minimalist Lifestyle items that are versatile

-Clothing is where you have the greatest opportunity to save, multitask, and be versatile.
-In my post Simplify Your Life With a Minimalist Uniform Wardrobe I devised a simple shirt and pants combination that I could wear every day like a uniform.
+Clothing is where you have the most incredible opportunity to save, multitask, and be versatile.
+In my post “Simplify Your Life With a Minimalist Uniform Wardrobe,” I devised a simple shirt and pants combination that I could wear every day, much like a uniform.

 It made life easier for me in many ways.
 Shopping for clothing was simpler because my uniform consisted of a blue or gray top and black pants.
 That is all I had to look for when shopping.

-If you are more fashion-conscious or need more corporate attire you can try the Capsule Wardrobe method.
+If you are more fashion-conscious or need more corporate attire, you can try the Capsule Wardrobe method.

-4. Declutter, declutter and declutter some more
+4. Declutter, declutter, and declutter some more

 Less junk leads to more time for good friends and family.
 De-cluttering can take many forms.